nancchan/Saas-Data-Operations-and-Integration-Platform/sql/_summary.md

 ## Key Takeaway

-SQL is not just querying data — it is a core tool for troubleshooting and business reporting in SaaS systems.
+SQL is not just querying data — it is a core tool for troubleshooting and business reporting in SaaS systems